 His wide artistic activity made him win other prizes and scholarships.
 He won four consecutive times the Catalonian’s State Council Scholarship for the Culture and the Arts (2008-12), the Prize of the Foundation R. Parramon (2009), a Medal given by the Town hall of Palau Solità i Plegamans (Barcelona, 2011) and two scholarships given by the Association of Interpreters and Performers of Spain (2013 and 2014).

 Besides his concert career, Davidov is also a pedagogue and a composer.
 In 2010, Michael Davidov became Germany’s youngest piano dozent, after winning an Associate Professor position at the Hochschule für Musik F. Liszt in Weimar.
 During the academic year 2011-2012 M. Davidov headed the piano class at the University of Augsburg in Germany.

-In 2013 Michael Davidov has founded the Arthur Rubinstein Institute in Marbella and became its Artistic Director.
-The A.R.I. organizes yearly the Marbella International Music Competition and a Piano Masterclass with world top piano professors.
+In 2013 Michael Davidov has founded the Marbella International Music Festival and became its Artistic Director.
+The MIMF organizes yearly the Marbella International Music Competition and a Piano Masterclass Series with world top piano professors.

 Michael Davidov has been invited as a juror at international piano competitions and has headed piano masterclasses in different countries.
 Nowadays, M. Davidov is professor for piano at the Conservatori Superior del Liceu in Barcelona.